Skip to content

 Steps

-1. Fill the bottle about 3/4 full with vegetable oil.
+1. Fill the bottle mostly with oil.

 The Science